home-assistant/home-assistant.io/source/_posts/2023-07-20-year-of-the-voice-chapter-3.markdown

 og_image: /images/blog/2023-07-20-year-of-the-voice-chapter-3/social.png
 ---

-TODO: change date, add videos

 This year is Home Assistant’s [Year of the Voice].
 It is our goal for 2023 to let users control Home Assistant in their own language.
 Today we’re presenting our third milestone for the year: Chapter 3.

 In [Chapter 1], we focused on intents – what the user wants to do.
 The Home Assistant community has now translated common smart home commands and responses into [50 languages], coming even closer to the 62 languages that Home Assistant supports.

 In [Chapter 2], we included both speech-to-text and text-to-speech, allowing users to talk and listen to their smart homes through the browser, [ESPHome], and even [analog phones].

 For Chapter 3, we bring the full power of [Assist] to a million active Android devices running the Home Assistant Companion app.
 Got an Android phone, tablet, or watch?
-Read on to find out how you can talk to your Home Assistant with one push!
+Set Assist as your default digital assistant and talk to your Home Assistant with one push!

 <lite-youtube videoid="8TsutVHj7LQ" videotitle="Use Home Assistant from anywhere on Android"></lite-youtube>